RockefellerArchiveCenter/dm-transfer-workflow/virus_scan.md

 title: "Scanning for Viruses"
 ---

-If you were unable to successfully transfer a digital media item refer to the [Troubleshooting](troubleshooting) page.
+If you experienced difficulties using the available tools for transferring digital media  refer to the [Troubleshooting](troubleshooting) page.
+If item still failed to transfer document that in the Digital Media Log and do not attempt to scan the item for viruses.

 Otherwise, proceed to the instructions below for scanning digital media items for viruses.